Kinnelon High School

-Kinnelon High School is a four-year comprehensive community public high school that serves students in ninth through twelfth grades from Kinnelon in Morris County, New Jersey, United States, operating as the lone secondary school of the Kinnelon Public Schools.
+Kinnelon High School is a four-year comprehensive community public high school that serves students in ninth through twelfth grades from Kinnelon in Morris County, in the U.S. state of New Jersey, operating as the lone secondary school of the Kinnelon Public Schools.

-As of the 2021–22 school year, the school had an enrollment of 552 students and 60.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.1:1.
-There were 10 students (1.8% of enrollment) eligible for free lunch and 1 (0.2% of students) eligible for reduced-cost lunch.
-The student body of Kinnelon High School was 89.7% White, 4.3% Asian, 4.3% Hispanic, 0.9% Black, 0.3% Native Hawaiian / Pacific Islander and 0.4% of two or more races.
+As of the 2023–24 school year, the school had an enrollment of 528 students and 57.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.3:1.
+There were 22 students (4.2% of enrollment) eligible for free lunch and 3 (0.6% of students) eligible for reduced-cost lunch.

 History

 After the Kinnelon and West Milford school districts were notified in August 1959 that their students would no longer be accommodated at Butler High School within two to three years, the two districts joined in discussions with the Bloomingdale School District for the establishment of a regional school district.